Kingsley Martin: Dispute with Orwell

 Martin's editorship resulted in what D. J. Taylor called a "titanic feud" with contributor George Orwell.

-Returning to the UK after fighting in the Spanish Civil War, Orwell contacted Martin and offered to give him an account of the conflict; but Martin rejected Orwell's first article, "Eyewitness in Spain", on the grounds it could undermine the Spanish Republicans.
+Returning to the UK after fighting in the Spanish Civil War, Orwell contacted Martin and offered to give him an account of the conflict; however, Martin rejected Orwell's first article, "Eyewitness in Spain", on the grounds it could undermine the Spanish Republicans.
 As compensation, Martin then offered Orwell a chance to review Franz Borkenau's book The Spanish Cockpit.
-Martin and the literary editor Raymond Mortimer turned down the review, however, on the grounds that "it is very uncompromisingly said and implies that our Spanish correspondents are all wrong"; and that it was more a restatement of Orwell's opinions than a review.
+Martin and the literary editor Raymond Mortimer turned down the review on the grounds that "it is very uncompromisingly said and implies that our Spanish correspondents are all wrong", and that it was more a restatement of Orwell's opinions than a review.

 Mortimer later wrote to Orwell to apologise for the rejection of his articles on Spain, stating: "There is no premium here on Stalinist orthodoxy."

-Orwell continued to write for the New Statesman, but made "wounding remarks" in his journalism about the magazine being "under direct communist influence" and its readers being "worshippers of Stalin".
+Orwell continued to write for the New Statesman but made "wounding remarks" in his journalism about the magazine being "under direct communist influence" and its readers being "worshippers of Stalin".
 Orwell's list of fellow travellers, passed in 1949 to the Information Research Department, a branch of UK intelligence, included Martin's name and described him as "Decayed liberal.
-Very dishonest".
+Very dishonest."